Hip Recall Settlement Funding for Stryker, Wright and Biomet

 Stryker, DePuy, Wright, or BioMet Hip Replacement Lawsuit Settlement Funding & Settlement Amounts

-Stryker Hip Recall
+Hip Recall – Stryker

-Stryker issued a recall in July 2012 on two of their “metal on metal” devices: The Stryker Rejuvenate and the ABG II modular-neck hip stems.
-Legal-Bay is now also funding Stryker’s Accolade hip model.
-The products are known to cause toxic debris to enter into the bloodstream and cause numerous side effects.
+Stryker issued a recall in July 2012 on the Stryker Rejuvenate and the ABG II modular-neck hip stems.
+Accordingly, Legal-Bay is now funding Stryker’s Accolade hip model.
+The products cause toxic debris to enter into the bloodstream and cause numerous side effects.
 The side effects include, but are not limited to: inflammation, swelling, tissue damage, and metal blood poisoning.
-Patients who have experienced some or all of the above symptoms are typically advised by their medical advisors to get a revision surgery to remove the defective device.
-Revision surgeries can be very painful and are the potential subject of large damages to be paid by the hip manufacturer.

-There are approximately 20K Stryker hip devices that are subject to the recall in the U.S. alone.
-Initial studies showed that the Stryker hips that were recalled were defaulting at a rate of approximately 15%, which is higher than the industry standard.
-However, Legal-Bay – a plaintiff advocate firm for mass tort cases – has been told by sources involved in the litigation that new reports on the Stryker ABG II, Accolade, and Rejuvenate Hips could become defective in up to 50% of the implants in five years.
-This alarming rate could result in over 5K Stryker lawsuits to be filed before the litigation is concluded.
-Legal-Bay believes that defective Stryker hips causing metallosis, and leading to a revision surgery, could result in settlement awards up to $500K for the individual involved.
+Presently, there are approximately 20K Stryker hip devices that are subject to the recall in the U.S. alone.
+Initial studies showed that the Stryker hips that were recalled were defaulting at a rate of approximately 15%.
+All things considered, this is higher than the industry standard.
+However, sources involved in the litigation have told Legal-Bay – a plaintiff advocate firm for mass tort cases – that new reports on the Stryker ABG II, Accolade, and Rejuvenate Hips could become defective in up to 50% of the implants in five years.
+This alarming rate could result in over 5K Stryker lawsuits subsequently before the litigation is concluded.

 Stryker settles for $1.43 billion

-Stryker Corporation has agreed to pay $1.43 billion to settle thousands of hip implant lawsuits filed against them.
-The Stryker hip lawsuit settlement was announced November 3rd, 2014, both in the Bergen County courthouse before Superior Court Judge Brian Martinotti and in the U.S. District Court in St. Paul, Minnesota.
-The Stryker hip replacement lawsuit settlement amounts are expected to deliver awards in the amounts of $10K to $600K for serious complications.
-Those who have received the devices in question, the Stryker Rejuvenate and ABG II hip replacement devices, and consequently had them removed, are eligible to participate in the settlement; however, those who sued prior to device failure without replacement surgery before November 3rd are not qualified to participate in the settlement at this time.
-According to lawyers close to the situations, it is expected that individuals with revisions after November 3rd, 2014 “could be covered in a future round of negotiations.”
+The projected hip replacement lawsuit settlement amounts should amount to $10K to $600K for serious complications.
+Those who have received the devices in question, the Stryker Rejuvenate and ABG II hip replacement devices, and consequently had them removed, are eligible to participate in the settlement.
+However, those who sued prior to device failure without replacement surgery before November 3rd are not qualified to participate in the settlement at this time.
+Though, according to active lawyers, individuals with revisions after November 3rd, 2014 “could be covered in a future round of negotiations.”

 Need to Retain a Stryker Hip law firm?